stashed/docs/docs/addons/mongodb/setup/install.md

 # Install MongoDB Addon for Stash

 Stash uses `Function-Task` model to backup databases.
-This `Function-Task` model enables Stash to extends its capability through addon mechanism.
-In order to backup MongoDB database, you have to install MongoDB addon (`stash-mongodb`) for Stash.
+This `Function-Task` model enables Stash to extend its capability via addons.
+In order to backup MongoDB databases, you have to install MongoDB addon (`stash-mongodb`) for Stash.
 This addon creates necessary `Function` and `Task` definitions to backup/restore MongoDB database.

 You can install the addon either as a helm chart or you can create only the YAMLs of the respective resources.